chipsalliance/rocket-chip/README.md

 You can also use the `emulator-freechips.rocketchip.system-DefaultConfigRBB-debug` version instead if you would like to generate VCD waveforms.

 Please note that if the argument `--rbb-port` is not passed, a default free TCP port on your computer will be chosen randomly.

+Please note also that when debugging with GDB, the .elf file is not actually loaded by the FESVR.
+In contrast with Spike, it must  be loaded from GDB as explained in step 5.
+So the `helloworld` argument may be replaced by any dummy name.

 ### 4) Launch OpenOCD